TianyiChen1997/Excel-VBA/README.md

 Currently Available:

-<Weekly Restock> for update, cleanup, and calculation for the Weekly Restock Summary
+"Weekly Restock" for update, cleanup, and calculation for the Weekly Restock Summary

-<Daily PO> for daily purchase
+"Daily PO" for daily purchase